Jigsaw map of Europe with the EU flag.

 What is the EU Entry/Exit System (EES)?

-The EU Entry/Exit System – also known as EES – will be a new border management system for non-EU citizens travelling to member states within the Schengen zone.
+The EU Entry/Exit System – also known as EES – is a border management system for non-EU citizens travelling to member states within the Schengen zone.
 The zone comprises most EU countries plus Switzerland, Liechtenstein, Norway, and Iceland but excludes the Republic of Ireland and Cyprus.

 The European Union has, for a long time, pushed for an updated and technologically advanced border security and immigration process for travellers to the region.

-With the new EES system, the EU will collect, process, store, and share data on entry, exit, and refusal of entry of non-EU citizens visiting the Schengen area from Autumn 2025.
+With the new EES system, the EU will collect, process, store, and share data on entry, exit, and refusal of entry of non-EU citizens visiting the Schengen area since 12 October 2025.

 EES will also help EU nations track a visitor’s stay in the region, so that non-EU citizens can be tracked for staying too long or even for unauthorised visits.
 Visitors from the UK are restricted to 90 days’ stay in any 180 days within the Schengen area.